Jtrnb/EyesOfValor/System/Cybernetics.md

 ## Malfunction:
 - When a cybernetic Malfunctions it closes up and stops working.
 While a cybernetic is malfunctioned its strain increases by half its current strain rounded up.
-- A malfunctioning cybernetic may either work improperly or not work at all, this depends on the cybernetic and the GM's ruling
+- A malfunctioning cybernetic may either work improperly or not work at all, this depends on the cybernetic and the GM's ruling.